STraM: A strategic network design model for national freight transport decarbonization: Model

-First, constraints~\eqref{block:transport_amount} define the total transport amount (in tonne-km) of a mode-fuel combination, which is a proxy of the number of vehicles used.
-Constraints~\eqref{block:fleet_renewal_pospart}, in combination with the non-negativity constraints on $q_{mfts}^-$, define the latter variable as the decrease in the number of vehicles of mode-fuel $(m,f)$ from period $t-1$ to period $t$.
-These variables are used in the \textit{fleet renewal} constraints~\eqref{block:fleet_renewal_main}~and~\eqref{block:limit_modal_decrease}.
-First, constraints~\eqref{block:fleet_renewal_main} limit the rate at which the fleet may be transformed, as significant inertia exists in transport fleets.
-Specifically, we limit the total decrease in the fleet of vehicles on each mode $m$. {Second, constraints~\eqref{block:limit_modal_decrease} limit decreases in modal transport work over time, capturing that existing supply chains do not change too rapidly}.
+Constraints~\eqref{block:transport_amount} define the total transport amount (in tonne-km) of a mode-fuel combination, which is a proxy of the number of vehicles used.
+Constraints~\eqref{block:fleet_renewal_pospart}, in combination with the non-negativity constraints on $q_{mfts}^-$, define the latter variable as the decrease in the total transport amount of mode-fuel $(m,f)$ from period $t-1$ to period $t$.
+These variables are used in constraints~\eqref{block:fleet_renewal_main} to limit the total decrease in the fleet of vehicles on each mode $m$.
+Constraints~\eqref{block:limit_modal_decrease} limit decreases in modal transport work over time, capturing that existing supply chains do not change too rapidly.

 \textit{Technology adoption} constraints~\eqref{block:maturity_constraints} restrict the (rate of) adoption of new fuel technologies: